ericharding/fabulous_talk/slides/src/index.md

 ## Tech Support
 ![](images/hello_it.jpg)
 <!--
-Reboot to fix it is so ingrained
+Reboot to fix it is so ingrained...
 I physically cut my fiber.
 It was sticking out of the ground and I could look at both ends.
 They wouldn't send someone out to fix it until I had rebooted my modem.
 -->